StarExec/StarExec/README.markdown

 added to the `star-web` group.
 Being a member of `star-web` will be necessary for correctly executing the StarExec deploy scripts.

-Create the `sandbox` group, and add SANDBOX_USER_ONE to this group.
+Create the `sandbox` group, and add `Cluster.UserOne` to this group.
-Create another group `sandbox2` and add SANDBOX_USER_TWO to this group.
+Create another group `sandbox2` and add `Cluster.UserTwo` to this group.
 Add the `tomcat` user to both of these groups.

 If you are using SGE as a backend, you need to create the user `sgeadmin` and